markgol/lidar_odometry_node/README.md

 **V0.6.2**    2026-05-06

-Corrected major bugs involing variable initialization, deltameasured_ was initialzed on allocation. and shadow allocation allocation of 'guess' when stationary logic.
-Added mean guess was not initialized if not stationary.
+Corrected major bugs involing variable initialization deltameasured_ was not initialzed on allocation. shadow allocation allocation of 'guess' when stationary logic which meant  'guess' was not initialized if not stationary.
 Spelling correction to comments.
-Added guard checks and mutexes to various calculations and calls. s
+Added guard checks and mutexes to various calculations and calls.